eqcss/eqcss/README.md

 ## How to use EQCSS

 EQCSS is a JavaScript plugin that lets you write element queries inside CSS today.
-With performance in mind, this plugin is written in pure JavaScript, so it doesn't require jQuery or any other libraries on your page in order to function - add EQCSS.js to you HTML and you're ready to get started!
+With performance in mind, this plugin is written in pure JavaScript, so it doesn't require jQuery or any other libraries on your page in order to function - add EQCSS.js to your HTML and you're ready to get started!

 #### [Download EQCSS Zip](https://github.com/eqcss/eqcss/archive/gh-pages.zip)